Coronavirus (Covid-19) - updates and FAQ

 Although we are not meeting face to face, we will remain connected with our amazing community of volunteers and girls across the UK.
-We are sharing ways for girls can continue to enjoy our brilliant programme of activities and badges from home and ways stay in touch with their unit - check out our Adventures at home section.
+Check out advice and guidance for meeting virtually.
+We are also sharing ways for girls to continue to enjoy our brilliant programme of activities and badges from home and ways stay in touch with their unit - check out our Adventures at home section.

 We'll be updating this page to answer your questions and as we receive new and relevant information, keeping our community safe is our top priority.

-This information is for members who do their guiding in the UK.
+This information is for members who do their guiding in the UK and the Crown dependancies (Channel Islands and the Isle of Man).
 If you're a Girlguiding member overseas, check the local government advice for the country you operate in, and contact the chief commissioner for BGO, [email protected], with any questions or concerns.
 You should not restart face-to-face guiding before you have spoken to the chief commissioner or your county commissioner.

 Check the government advice for your area for the most up-to-date information.

 It may seem obvious, but a few precautions can go a long way to stop germs from spreading.
 Here are some tips from the NHS: